jjdblast/bigdata-pipeline_wiki/Start-Spark-Streaming.md

-# Spark Streaming Sample Apps
-Start various Spark Streaming Apps that each receive data from the same `ratings` Kafka topic, process and enrich the raw data, and write the data to the respective data store.
+Start various Spark Streaming Apps that each receive data from the same `ratings` Kafka topic, process and enrich the raw data, and write the data to various data stores.

 ## Store Raw Data (Small Batch Interval)
 ### Cassandra